Runtime

 - Use

-Stratonovich — Uses the Heun predictor-corrector method:
+Stratonovich — Heun predictor-corrector method:

 K₁ = drift(X, t)*dt + diffusion(X, t)*dW